zachpmanson/notes/notes/Notes/Networks/Internet/Email.md

 Ben won't get all 6 months of emails properly, both of the options will only send Ben 1 email.
 But fear not, my email client of choice injects a quote of the message it is a reply to, and April's client does the same thing, so the message Ben gets will contain 6 months worth of nested quoted emails which he can read in reverse order to catch up to the conversation.
 This is a bit annoying in format, but more importantly it's fragile.

-The quoted section is just a convention, every email client does it slightly differently, and it's exposed in the email editor UI so I could alter the quoted text[^annotations] while Ben would be none the wiser.
-If I deleted the quoted text in an email to April 2 months ago[^partial-quoting], then that would break the quoting chain for all future emails and Ben would not see any messages before that deletion, and wouldn't know there were any older than 2 months.
+The quoted section is just a convention[^html], every email client does it slightly differently, and it's exposed in the email editor UI so I could alter the quoted text[^annotations][^link-substitution] while Ben would be none the wiser.
+If I deleted the quoted text in an email to April 2 months ago[^partial-quoting], April and I are unlikely to notice since we both have the original copies but that would break the nested quoting chain for all future emails and Ben would not see any messages before that deletion.
+He wouldn't even know there were any older than 2 months.

 This problem is more or less exactly the same problems you would run into on paper.
 April and I send letters for 6 months, I want to get Ben's thoughts so I need to send him a copy of every letter April and I have sent on the subject.
 I could alter the emails and Ben wouldn't know, or I could send him a subset of the chain and he wouldn't know.
 He just has to trust that I'm sharing everything he needs.
 The only difference is email clients add quotes automatically-ish, which automates me walking around my house finding all the letters in the thread and making photocopies.